 Breathing, living beings are not to be owned but to be responsibly cared for and respected as fellow earthlings.
 No one is more valuable, better nor worse, just different.
 I do not subscribe to speciesism and the inherent explicit discrimination it entails.
-Instead I would implore one to adopt a weltanschauung view.
+Instead, I would implore one to adopt a weltanschauung view.

 “Prejudices are what fools use for reason” – Voltaire

-Do we really own family members or other living beings?
+Do we own family members or other living beings?
 Just because we can oppress others does not make it morally justifiable, fair or equitable.
 Those with great power (human animals) take on an even greater responsibility to protect the weak, young and others who cannot stick up for themselves.
-Force and control are the antithesis of power.
+Force and control are the antitheses of power.

 “Power is of two kinds.
 One is obtained by the fear of punishment and the other by acts of love.
 Power based on love is a thousand times more effective and permanent then the one derived from fear of punishment.” – Mahatma Gandhi

-Most veterinarian behaviorists, dog trainers and dog lovers use the term, dog ownership, ad nauseum.
+Most veterinarian behaviorists, dog trainers and dog lovers use the term, dog ownership, ad nauseam.
 The terms dog owner has been so ingrained in our lexicon that unless you make a conscious choice to use dog or pet parent or guardian, owner may slip out.
 I am not immune.
 I use owner on occasion when I think it would help a magazine article or blog post be found by a pet parent searching for help in Google.
 Besides the one-offs, there is no getting around the cultural shift that is needed whose time has come.
 Yes, it will take a conscious effort, mindfulness and more thought than using outdated language habits, but then, nothing good ever comes without work.

 Crass, crude, obtuse and insensitive prose is not the way to use language articulately and effectively.
-The backbone and foundation of all relationships with all animals and nonhuman animals is through communication.
+The backbone and foundation of all relationships with all animals and nonhuman animals are through communication.
 If we are lazy, sloppy or inaccurate with our speech and diction how can we expect to achieve a deep bond and clear, concise communication with others?

-Contrary to the misguided ignorant law, things are property, and beings are not.
+Contrary to the misguided, ignorant law, things are property, and beings are not.
 Even a blind man can see and feel this, why can’t our judicial system (yet)?